 Key Differences Between Perl and Ruby

-Following is the Differences Between Perl and Ruby:
+Following are the Differences Between Perl and Ruby:

-- Perl being an Object-Oriented language has to be interpreted whereas Ruby is highly Object-Oriented programming language which is dynamic and reflective is frequently compiled and then output from the compilation is interpreted.
+- Perl, being an Object-Oriented language, must be interpreted, whereas Ruby is a highly Object-Oriented programming language that is dynamic, reflective, and frequently compiled.
+Then the output from the compilation is interpreted.

-- Perl library of code, CPAN is incomparable, has a huge set of libraries available whereas Ruby is although comes along with a decent number of libraries still need to catch up with Perl.
+- The Perl library of code, CPAN, is incomparable and has many libraries available.
+In contrast, although it comes with a decent number of libraries, Ruby still needs to catch up with Perl.

-- Perl is an ideal choice for system administration work as well as the web development task whereas Ruby is highly suitable for the traffic-heavy application.
+- Perl is ideal for system administration and web development tasks, whereas Ruby is highly suitable for traffic-heavy applications.

-- Perl has a very good number of libraries when it comes to supporting regular expression whereas Ruby’s support for regular expression is decent as compared to Perl.
+- Perl has a perfect number of libraries for supporting regular expression, whereas Ruby’s support for regular expression is decent compared to Perl.

-- Perl is most often used in CGI (Common Gateway Interface) scripting along with C for web servers and hence used widely in the world of server technology whereas Ruby is strong in meta-programming, which allows creating a fabulous product like Vagrant.
+- Developers often use Perl, along with C, for web servers in CGI (Common Gateway Interface) scripting, and server technology widely utilizes it.
+In contrast, Ruby is strong in meta-programming, which allows the creation of a great product like Vagrant.

-- Perl has a community called “Perlmonks” which is the best among language support whereas Ruby has a Google group as a support community.
+- Perl has a community called “Perlmonks,” which is the best language support, whereas Ruby has a Google group as a support community.

-- Perl being an older giant has a vast number of users whereas Ruby is gaining popularity among new developers and is catching up with Perl.
+- Perl, an older giant, has many users, whereas Ruby is gaining popularity among new developers and is catching up with Perl.

-- Perl 5 is less Object-Oriented although Perl 6 has a very good Object-Oriented support whereas Ruby is highly Object-Oriented language.
+- Perl 5 is less Object-Oriented, although Perl 6 has excellent Object-Oriented support, whereas Ruby is a highly Object-Oriented language.

-- Perl support for Unicode is much stronger, it supports Unicode properties whereas Ruby support for Unicode is not as strong as Perl, its encoding of strings is more explicit.
+- Perl’s support for Unicode is much more robust; it supports Unicode properties, whereas Ruby’s support for Unicode is not as strong as Perl’s; its encoding is more explicit.